Pensioner Concession Card

 - participants of the Pension Loans Scheme who are qualified to receive a part-rate pension and certain Community Development Employment Project participants.

 Pensioner Concession Card holders and their dependants may receive the following concessions:

 - medicines listed on the Pharmaceutical Benefits Scheme (PBS) at the concessional rate and once they reach the PBS safety net, will usually* be supplied with further PBS prescriptions without charge for the remainder of the calendar year);

 - bulk-billed GP appointments (at the discretion of the doctor);

 - reduced out-of-hospital medical expenses above a concessional threshold of the Extended Medicare Safety Net.

 - free hearing assessments and hearing rehabilitation, including the supply and fitting of free hearing aids from a range of service providers; and

 - low-cost maintenance of hearing aids and a regular supply of batteries.

-A 50% discount on mail redirection services is provided by Australia Post.
+- discounts on certain services provided by Australia Post.

 State / territory and local governments may provide the following concessions: